2017 1

 Saint-Emilion

-Canon - distinguished, pure and refined, with great finesse and great precision.
-Long. long aftertaste.
+Canon - distinguished, pure, and refined, with great finesse and great precision.
+Long aftertaste.
 97+p.

-Clos Fourtet – well-knitted, lot of sweet fruit and tannin, very complex, deep and long.
+Clos Fourtet – a well-knitted, lot of sweet fruit and tannin, very complex, deep, and long.
 Impressive.
 93-94p.
-Franc Mayne and Soutard – succulent, well-balanced, very good structure, fine complexity, depth and length.
+Franc Mayne and Soutard – succulent, well-balanced, very good structure, fine complexity, depth, and length.
 Persistent finish.
 Well-deserved 93p.

 La Couspaude and Larmande - aromatic, fine structure and depth, fine length and balance, fruity finish.
 Complex and focused.
 92-93p.
-Canon La Gaffeliere and La Dominique – oaky, dense, quite fruity, persistent aftertaste.
+Canon La Gaffeliere and La Dominique – oaky, dense, fruity, persistent aftertaste.
 92p.
-Grand Mayne and La Tour Figeac - fruity, fresh, nice dose of tannin and oak.
+Grand Mayne and La Tour Figeac - fruity wines, freshness, a nice dose of tannin and oak.
 Nice.
 91-92p.

-Berliquet - aromatic with black cherries and blackberries, slightly woody, fine balance and complexity, tasty and with a fruity finish.
+Berliquet - aromatic with black cherries and blackberries, slightly woody, fine balance and complexity, tasty, and fruity finish.
 91p.
 Cap de Mourlin – similar, a bit lighter.
 91p.

 Balestard La Tonnelle – aromatic, a bit of reduction, on the verge of overripeness, good balance.
 90p.
 Villemaurine – 89p.